wfriesen/williamfriesen.com/_posts/2016-07-24-politics-of-age.md

     ON p2.op = pc.succeeded_by
 {% endhighlight %}

 At this point I actually missed Oracle.
-With no support for analytic functions in SQLite, this query required some convoluted joins and grouping in the `once_and_future_leaders` and `successions` views.
+With no support for analytic functions in SQLite, this query required some convoluted joins and grouping in the `once_and_future_leaders` and `party_changes` views.
 Using Oracle's `LAG` or `LEAD` functions would have let us write a much simpler query:

 {% highlight sql %}
 WITH once_and_future_leaders AS (